[UPDATED IN SEPTEMBER 2024]

 So, I decided to write this post with my Kuala Lumpur 3 days itinerary.
 Throughout the post, you will find several tips to visit Kuala Lumpur, but also information about:

-And of course, you will also find the most important part to prepare for your trip: the top things to do in Kuala Lumpur.
+And of course, you will also find the most important part to prepare for your trip: what to see in Kuala Lumpur.
 So, keep reading to better plan your trip to Kuala Lumpur.

 What is the best time of the year to visit Kuala Lumpur?